 The Peruvian Amazon is located in the heart of South America.
 It is a faithful evidence of the beautiful balance of life that takes you through the thick jungle where species, from mammals to insects, coexist in complete harmony.
-Join us on this blog and meet the Amazon Rainforest animals.
+Join us on this blog and meet the Amazon rainforest animals.

 Mammals of the Peruvian Amazon rainforest